NottingHack/rules/do-not-be-on-fire.rst

 Rule 0: Do Not Be On Fire
 =========================

-It is essential you use the space safely as a responsible adult, if you feel like it.
+It is essential you use the space safely as a responsible adult, if you must.

 We encourage members to challenge **unsafe storage** by other members.
 If you do not feel comfortable challenging a member, we welcome emails to the safety@nottinghack.org.uk email address.